The listings featured on this site are from companies from which this site receives compensation. Read the

 22. Pests Are to Blame, Too

 Pests have a lot to answer for when it comes to food waste.
-Insects, birds, rodents, molds, and bacteria are one of the top reasons why we throw food away at the very beginning of the food supply chain.
+Insects, birds, rodents, molds, and bacteria are some of the top reasons why we throw food away at the very beginning of the food supply chain.

 We lose more than 500 million tons of food every year to crop pests, alongside inadequate harvesting and irrigation.